Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

-In Fig.~\ref{fig:d68unknown}, the base dictionary $\mathbf{D}_{10}$ is used in the DADL experiments, and the same training data and sparsity values for $\mathbf{D}_{10}$ are used in the corresponding Tensorfaces experiments.
+In Fig.~\ref{fig:d68unknown}, the base dictionary $\mathbf{D}_{10}$ is used in the CDL experiments, and the same training data and sparsity values for $\mathbf{D}_{10}$ are used in the corresponding Tensorfaces experiments.
 We first extract the subject codes for $s43$.
 Then we extract the pose codes for pose $c22$, $c05$ and $c27$, which are unknown poses to the training data.
-Through domain composition, for such \emph{unknown pose} cases, we obtain more acceptable reconstruction to the actual images using DADL than Tensorfaces.
-This indicates that, using the proposed DADL method, an unknown pose can be much better approximated in terms of a set of observed poses.
+Through domain composition, for such \emph{unknown pose} cases, we obtain more acceptable reconstruction to the actual images using CDL than Tensorfaces.
+This indicates that, using the proposed CDL method, an unknown pose can be much better approximated in terms of a set of observed poses.